LuskinOIC/website/README.md

 ## Deployment

-This project is deployed on [DigitalOcean](https://www.digitalocean.com/).
+This project is deployed on [DigitalOcean](https://www.digitalocean.com/) using App Platform.